carstenmaple/Standard-Operating-Procedures-for-Digital-Identity-Systems/README.md

 2. Authentication – The mechanisms for approving the identity of an applicant or a claimant.
 3. DID Lifecycle Management – The recording, maintenance and management of the DID account holder.

 These SOPs are subject to further improvements and provides an approach to developing Trustworthy Digital Identity System.
-For suggestion and collaboration, please contact cm@warwick.ac.uk
+For suggestions and collaboration, please contact cm@warwick.ac.uk

 # Sponsor